Go back

 A Master of Business Administration degree is a highly-regarded postgraduate qualification that teaches foundational business and leadership skills, as well as specialist knowledge, providing you with a pathway to career success.

-The AIB Fast-Track MBA is the most practical MBA in Australia for working adults.
-There are no exams, instead you’ll learn from the practical application of theory to real life business problems, for immediate career impact.
+The AIB MBA is a practical MBA for working adults.
+With no exams, you’ll instead learn from the practical application of theory to real life business problems often based on your organisation or business.
+An approach designed for immediate career impact.

 Our programs foster your ability to understand and apply leading business theories, critically analyse and solve problems, lead and communicate effectively, and make decisions to support the growth of your team and organisation.